lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

-I would then implement `eventSave` as follows:
+I would implement `eventSave` as follows:

 ```swift
 func eventSave() {